deldoc/irsol-camera/docs/physical-setup/README.md

  * [Baumer GAPI SDK](https://www.baumer.com/ch/en/product-overview/industrial-cameras-image-processing/software/baumer-gapi-sdk/c/14174): a **low level SDK** (available for both `C` and `C++` clients) for interacting with the _Baumer_ camera programmatically.
  * [Baumer neoAPI](https://www.baumer.com/ch/en/product-overview/industrial-cameras-image-processing/software/baumer-neoapi/c/42528): a **high level SDK** (available for both `C`  and `C++` clients) for interactive with the _Baumer_ camera programmatically.

+The `irsol` project developed within this repository is making use of the [Baumer neoAPI](https://www.baumer.com/ch/en/product-overview/industrial-cameras-image-processing/software/baumer-neoapi/c/42528) as an SDK to interact with the physical camera.
+Documentation for that SDK is available [here](../../src/external/neoapi/docs/index.html).

 ## Physical configuration

 The following diagram is a schematic representation of how one needs to connect the _Baumer_ camera to the host PC.
 This setup includes: